 - 3.1 This chapter provides an overview of the aims of the NOA with respect to interconnectors and details the methodology which the ESO will adopt for the analysis and publication within the sixth NOA report (to be published by 31st January 2021). - 3.2 Since the publication of the first NOA (2015/16), we have developed the NOA for Interconnector (NOA IC) methodology for each year.
-The developments have included: - Use of our pan-European market model BID3 - o Modelling of Socio-Economic Welfare - o Inclusion of modelling of GB network constraints - Use of the baseline network reinforcement assumptions from NOA as the starting point for the NOA IC analysis - 3.3 We wish to continue to develop the NOA for Interconnector methodology.
+The developments have included: - Use of our pan-European market model BID3 - Modelling of Socio-Economic Welfare - o Inclusion of modelling of GB network constraints - Use of the baseline network reinforcement assumptions from NOA as the starting point for the NOA IC analysis - 3.3 We wish to continue to develop the NOA for Interconnector methodology.
 This chapter represents our latest thoughts.
 Our goal is to produce a NOA for Interconnectors analysis that continues to be of increasing value for our stakeholders. - 3.4 The primary purpose of NOA IC is to provide a market and network assessment of the optimal level of interconnection capacity to GB.
 This is undertaken by evaluating the social economic welfare, that is the overall benefit to society of a particular option, as well as constraint costs and capital expenditure costs of both the interconnection capacity and network reinforcements. - 3.5 To achieve this, NOA IC does not attempt to assess the viability of current or future projects: the final insights are largely independent of specific projects currently under development and NOA IC does not provide any project-specific results. - 3.6 NOA IC currently only considers point to point interconnection between GB and potential European connecting countries.
 However the potential for multi-purpose interconnectors, or hybrid interconnectors, that may include connections to more than two countries and also incorporate connections to offshore windfarms in the North Sea are also being proposed by developers. - 3.7 NOA IC 2020/21 remains focused on point to point interconnection, but we are keen to explore with stakeholders whether there is any value and also whether it is feasible for the ESO to evolve NOA IC so that subsequent iterations may quantify the potential benefits to GB consumers of a range of interconnection types.
-The ESO would welcome stakeholders views on this topic.
+Stakeholders have told us that they are supportive of us exploring multi-purpose or hybrid interconnection within NOA IC. - 3.8 Our explorations within this area are currently at an early stage, but we will continue to develop our work within this area and share this with stakeholders at the earliest opportunity.